 10 rainwater harvesting tanks, 24 schools, 295 teachers, 729 parents, 1,920 packs of reusable sanitary pads, 14,332 pupils.... the numbers are stacking up for our Dignity for Girls project

-We launched our Dignity for Girls programme in February 2018 and are delighted with its progress so far.
+We launched our Dignity for Girls programme in February 2018 and are delighted with what we've achieved.
 As the figures above show, we've been busy!

 The programme, which is funded mainly by DFID and the Joffe Charitable Trust, works with 24 schools across Uganda.
 It aims to keep more girls in school after puberty by helping them manage their menstruation with confidence.
 Too many girls regularly miss school every month, or even drop out of education altogether, due to difficulties in managing their periods.